Facilities & Resources

 - Statistics, which is closely related to mathematics, has its own organization: the American Statistical Association.

 - The National Council of Teachers of Mathematics is the world’s largest mathematics education organization, the “public voice of mathematics education.”

 - The web site beanactuary.org guides students, begining in high school, on the path to becoming an actuary.

 The Department provides the document Guidelines for Mathematics Majors.

 There is a check list of courses that majors can use to monitor their progress.

 Selecting Core Mathematics Courses

 Depending on their majors, Saint Peter’s College students are required to take either 6 or 8 credits in mathematics to satisfy the core curriculum requirement.
-We provide a flow chart to help students and their advisors select the appropriate course.
+We provide a flow chart (Page 1 and Page 2) to help students and their advisors select the appropriate course.

 Clubs & Organizations